Introducing MRI

-Dr. Lipton has presented his one-week intensive course, “Introducing MRI” since 2001.
+Dr. Lipton has presented his one-week intensive course, “Totally Accessible MRI” since 2001.
 Currently, the course is given live at Columbia University Irving Medical Center in New York City twice annually and receives consistently outstanding reviews.
-Taking students through MRI “from A to Z” without assuming any specific technical or mathematical background, “Introducing MRI” comprises 30 hours of highly interactive instruction.
+Taking students through MRI “from A to Z” without assuming any specific technical or mathematical background, “Totally Accessible MRI” comprises 30 hours of highly interactive instruction.
 Two key features underpinning the accessibility of the course are its rigorous yet largely non-mathematical approach and its emphasis on direct relevance of key concepts to the creation of clinically useful MR images of all types.

 “Thanks prof for magnificent information and explanation for these basics.”